Skip to content

 USER --HTTP Request--> FUNC_SERVER

-FUNC_SERVER --Function Execution Task Enqueue--> REDIS_QUEUE_N
+FUNC_SERVER --Function Execution Task Enqueues--> REDIS_QUEUE_N

-REDIS_QUEUE_N --Function Execution Task Dequeue--> FUNC_WORKER_N
+REDIS_QUEUE_N --Function Execution Task Dequeues--> FUNC_WORKER_N

-FUNC_BEAT --"Function Execution Task Enqueue
+FUNC_BEAT --"Function Execution Task Enqueues

 1.1 Services and Their Purposes